sytzez/site/content/blog/responsive-sheet-music-in-hugo-using-music-xml.md

 MusicXML is the most common format of exchanging musical notation information between different programs.
 Whatever musical notation software you use, chances are very high they have an "export to MusicXML" functionality.
 Examples include [Sibelius](https://www.avid.com/sibelius), [Finale](https://www.finalemusic.com/), [noteflight](https://www.noteflight.com/) and many others.
-If you want to use a free, fully functional program, I recommend downloading [MuseScore](https://musescore.org/).
+If you want to use a free, fully functional program to create or edit musical notation, I recommend downloading [MuseScore](https://musescore.org/).

-To render your exported MusicXML in Hugo, we will be using a javascript library called [OpenSheetMusicDisplay](https://opensheetmusicdisplay.org/).
+To render your MusicXML files as notation on your Hugo site, we will be using a javascript library called [OpenSheetMusicDisplay](https://opensheetmusicdisplay.org/).
 It reads MusicXML and renders it as an SVG using the widely used [VexFlow](https://www.vexflow.com/) library.
+It also supports guitar tabs.

 ### 1. Add scripts to the header